OCA/account-invoicing/account_move_substate/readme/DESCRIPTION.rst

-This module allows to add a substate to journal entry.
+This module allows you to add a substate to a journal entry.
 For each journal entry state you can define a substate.
-We this module you can define substate which allow you to extend accounting workflow.
+With this module, you can define substates which allow you to extend the accounting workflow.